ApolloAuto/apollo/docs/FAQs/Dreamview_FAQs.md

 This way, dreamview can be accessed from http://localhost:<PORT_NUMBER> (http://localhost:5555 from the example)

 ---
+## Dreamview is too slow.
+How do I resolve it?

+If you feel Dreamview is taking too long to load/work, please run both the [WebGL reports](http://webglreport.com/?v=1).
+If there are any missing drivers, please install them

+---
 ## How to draw anything in DreamView (e.g. an arrow)

 Dreamview uses https://github.com/mrdoob/three.js as graphics library.
 You can modify the frontend code to draw an arrow using the corresponding API of the library.
 After that you need to run a `./apollo.sh build_fe` to compile.